tomjtoth/DevOps-with-Docker/ex1.16.md

     - tried `docker run -it -p 55599:55599 --name veripalvelu tomjtoth/veripalvelu`
         - failed due to amd64 vs arm64 architecture difference
     - cloned the git repo and built the image on the server
-    - pushed the resulting image as `tomjtoth/veripalvelu:aarch64`
+    - pushed the resulting image as `tomjtoth/veripalvelu`
     - TLS was previously deployed
-    - the final command was  `docker run -it -p 55599:55599 -e PORT=55599 -e HOST=0.0.0.0 -e TLS_CERT=/fullchain.pem -e TLS_KEY=/privkey.pem -v /etc/letsencrypt/live/oracle.ttj.hu/fullchain.pem:/fullchain.pem -v /etc/letsencrypt/live/oracle.ttj.hu/privkey.pem:/privkey.pem --name veripalvelu --restart always --stop-timeout 3600 tomjtoth/veripalvelu:aarch64`
+    - the final command was  `docker run -it -p 55599:55599 -e PORT=55599 -e HOST=0.0.0.0 -e TLS_CERT=/fullchain.pem -e TLS_KEY=/privkey.pem -v /etc/letsencrypt/live/oracle.ttj.hu/fullchain.pem:/fullchain.pem -v /etc/letsencrypt/live/oracle.ttj.hu/privkey.pem:/privkey.pem --name veripalvelu --restart always --stop-timeout 3600 tomjtoth/veripalvelu`
-        - the `--stop-timeout 3600` is a precaution as the project is still using the development server which seems to have issues sometimes with TLS
+        - not sure if the `--stop-timeout 3600` is doing anything, I left it as a precaution as the project is still using the development server which seems to have issues sometimes with TLS, the previous systemd solution also took care of restarts every hour :)
-- the dockerized version should be available [here](https://apps.ttj.hu/veripalvelu/)
+- the dockerized version should be available [here](https://apps.ttj.hu/veripalvelu)
     - I dare you to login with a wrong `user:pass` :)